hannobraun/caterpillar/concept.md

 untyped this time.
 Every value is a 32-bit integer, so the abstraction level is more like what you'd expect from an Assembler or a Forth.

-### Building the debugger immediately
+### Building a debugger immediately

-- providing full insight into what's going on is an immediate concern
-- manipulating it, like stepping through code, comes right after
-- "writing a debugger" should never be a concern; it should just be there
+Since the lack of understanding has been such a massive problem in every prototype so far, I want to lean heavily on tools to fix that, this time around.

+Formatting infrastructure for printing debug messages will certainly help, and might become an area of focus for this prototype, but I want to go one step
+further: a full debugger, from the get go.

+Providing full insight into everything that's going on with the language runtime will be an immediate concern.
+Since I want to go for browser games as a use case, I intend to display this information in the browser, right next to the game graphics.

+Manipulating this information by stepping through the code, and with other typical debugger functionality, will come right next after displaying it.
+I want "writing a debugger" to just never be a concern I have with this prototype.
+It will be there from the start.

+Later on, this can be moved to another browser window (even running on another computer), as the infrastructure around the language becomes more sophisticated.
+But initially, having a non-optional debugger, right where the game is being played, will be enough.

+It's not unlikely that this experiment will the thing that derails the prototype this time, as I can foresee this being a huge amount of work, long before it yields any real results.
+But I'll risk it.
+I want to learn.

 ### Postponing interactivity